 When we think of praise, it may help to note that this includes thanksgiving, speaking well of God, confessing faith, and a vast array of adoring expressions.
 I think the enemy knows that as long as we wait for everything to line up before we praise the Lord, we’ll stay stuck a lot longer than we need to.
-We can still praise Him because He’s worthy.
-We can still praise Him for the Cross.
+We can still praise him because he’s worthy.
+We can still praise him for the Cross and the Resurrection.

 True joy and peace don’t originate with us, but come to us as the gifts and fruit of God’s grace.
 May we always pour out our hurting hearts to him in prayer, and then reaffirm: “I’m still going to praise him.
 I have hope, he is faithful to help, and he is my God!
 Whether I understand everything or not, with an answer or without one, ‘I will bless the Lord at all times — his praise shall continually be in my mouth’ (Psalm 34:1).”